List of tartans

 This is a list of tartans from around the world.
 The examples shown below are generally emblematic of a particular association.
 However, for each clan or family, there are often numerous other official or unofficial variations.
-There are also innumerable tartan designs that are not affiliated with any group, but were simply created for aesthetic reasons.
+There are also innumerable tartan designs that are not affiliated with any group but were simply created for aesthetic reasons (and which are not within the scope of this list).

-British noble and regimental tartans
+British royal and noble tartans

-Tartans in this section are those of the current or former British royal family, of individual British nobility members, and of British military regiments that use traditional Scottish attire, mostly Highland regiments.
+Tartans in this section are those that are (at least ostensibly) of the current or former British royal family or of individual British nobility members.